tylercamp/palcalc/README.md

 There are a few reasons for an empty list / result:

 - You're trying to get a pal which requires specific parents that you don't have (e.g. Jetragon _requires_ two Jetragons, Chikipi _requires_ two Chikipis).
-- Some of the selected traits can't be found on any of your pals (use the Save Inspector to search by trait).
+- Some of the selected passives can't be found on any of your pals (use the Save Inspector to search by passive skill).
-- A requested trait can be found in wild pals (e.g. Bellanoir Libero is guaranteed Siren of the Void) but "Max Wild Pals" is set to zero or the pal is excluded from "Allowed Wild Pals".
+- A requested passive skill can be found in wild pals (e.g. Bellanoir Libero is guaranteed Siren of the Void) but "Max Wild Pals" is set to zero or the pal is excluded from "Allowed Wild Pals".
-- You have a pal with the requested trait, but that pal has been excluded due to filters.
+- You have a pal with the requested passive, but that pal has been excluded due to filters.
-  - This is often caused by the "Max Input Irrelevant Traits" settings, which should typically be set to the max value (3).
+  - This is often caused by the "Max Input Irrelevant Passives" settings, which should typically be set to the max value (3).
 This setting is mainly to reduce the starting number of pals and reduce the solver's runtime.
-- You have a pal with the requested trait and the solver _is_ using that pal, but "Max Breeding Steps" is too low for it to find a full path.
+- You have a pal with the requested passive skill and the solver _is_ using that pal, but "Max Breeding Steps" is too low for it to find a full path.
   - This setting is mainly to prevent the solver from taking too long.
 In practice, it will detect when further breeding is redundant and stop early.

 # Community Help